 Seems obvious, but it’s not always when you’re not totally committed to change.

-It sure doesn’t take a life coach to see that she wasn’t yet committed to change, even though her future self would have surely appreciated it.
+It sure doesn’t take a life coach to recognize that this client wasn’t yet committed to change—even though her future self would have surely appreciated it.

 Are you living intentionally?

-What if you decided right now to commit to change for reals and set yourself up for success?
+What if you decided right now to pledge to change for reals and set yourself up for success?

 Listen, if squirrels can do it, you can too.

-Living unintentionally in your one-and-only life, repeating unhealthy habits, “hoping” for change but not really committing to it, is just, you know…
+Living unintentionally in your one-and-only life, repeating unhealthy habits, and “hoping” for change (but not really committing to it), is just . . .

 NUTS!